zilongshanren/programmers-guide/H.md

-# Appendix H: Creating a New Empty Project
+# Appendix H: Creating a New Example Project

 ## Prerequisite
 * Completed one of the following Appendix A - G.